roberthein/TinyConstraints/README.md

 ```

 ### Animating Constraint Constants
-Here we add a height constraint to a view, store it and animate it later.
+Here we add a height constraint to a view, store it and animate it later:

 ```swift
 let height = view.height(100)